slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_3-4_ARK_vs_ODU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Old Dominion should win 4 or more singles matches _44%_ of the time.
+- Old Dominion should win 4 or more singles matches *44%* of the time.
-- Arkansas should win 4 or more singles matches _25%_ of the time.
+- Arkansas should win 4 or more singles matches *25%* of the time.
-- The winner of the doubles point will decide the match the other _31%_ of the time.
+- The winner of the doubles point should decide the match the other *31%* of the time.
-- If Old Dominion wins the doubles point, their chances of winning the dual improve to _75%_.
+- If Old Dominion wins the doubles point, their chances of winning the dual improve to *75%*.
-- If Arkansas wins the doubles point, their chances of winning the dual improve to _56%_.
+- If Arkansas wins the doubles point, their chances of winning the dual improve to *56%*.

 ------